10 Best HVAC Proposal Software Tools in 2026 (Compared)

 There is no single best tool for every HVAC business.
 The right choice depends on your team size, budget, and how central proposals are to your sales process.
 Here is a quick decision framework:

 - Solo technicians who sell on-site need a mobile-first, HVAC-focused tool that lets them present options and collect signatures at the kitchen table.
+ProposalKit, Sales Builder Pro, or OnCall Air are purpose-built for this.
 See how ProposalKit works for solo techs.

-- Large operations (10+ employees) may need an all-in-one platform like ServiceTitan, or a best-of-breed proposal tool like ProposalKit paired with their existing FSM software.
+- Large operations (10+ trucks) may need an all-in-one platform like ServiceTitan, or a best-of-breed proposal tool like ProposalKit or Sales Builder Pro paired with their existing FSM software.

 - Budget-conscious startups should start with a free template, then upgrade once proposal volume justifies the cost.